SimonaMnv/newsCrawl/README.md

 1. Crawling and storing greek crime articles in MongoDB
 2. Classifying them to a crime type using SVM classifier [custom-trained model, adaptable]
 3. Analyzing them using machine learning (NLP) and elastic custom analyzers to create additional json fields to the final analysis.
+4. UI with all the articles available and their text analysis, pie charts, a map with crime-coordinate locations

 ## Technologies